It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 The layering approach to outdoor wear allows for a combination of different garments that can be altered for varying circumstances such as weather, terrain and exercise intensity, while catering to individual needs and preferences.

 When you’re looking for a new base layer there are some important features to bear in mind.
-Above all you want to stay warm and dry, but ease of movement, comfort and resistance to odors are some of the other base layer features you may want to consider.
+Above all you want to stay warm and dry, but ease of movement, comfort and resistance to odors are some of the other features you may want to consider.

 - Merino wool – Super soft, comfortable and natural, Merino wool is highly reputed for its excellent thermoregulatory qualities, keeping you at an ideal temperature despite temperature fluctuations or an increase or decrease in activity levels.
 It is also naturally odor resistant and will not build up a stink like some synthetic garments do.